-You should support your analytical inferences with figures/computations, making valid or reasonable assumptions accounting and/or market returns, strengths, opportunities, uncertainties, threats, etc., that face the company.
+You should support your analytical inferences with figures/computations, making valid or reasonable assumptions as necessary.
+Your analysis should explore (in depth) the risks, accounting and/or market returns, strengths, opportunities, uncertainties, threats, etc., that face the company.

 - C).
-3 files to be submitted by the last day of the class. - a.
+3 files to be submitted by May 5th.
+The Team leader should upload the following files on behalf of the entire team members (please click on People and then Team on your Canvas Menu) - a.
 15-page Word file: the final report, including tables, graphs and references. - b.
 10-slides PPT file: summary of the project - c.
-A single Excel file for ratio computations and industry comparison.

-D).
-Group member and a pair of firms assigned.
+A single Excel file for ratio computations and industry comparison. - D).
+Group numbers and a pair of firms assigned.